quarkusio/quarkus/integration-tests/jpa-oracle/README.md

 This will start a local instance with the configuration matching the parameters used by the integration tests of this module.

-Once the `docker` standalone command works, you can use `-Dstart-containers` as described earlier to let the build automatically start/stop the containers as necessary.
+Once the `docker` standalone command works, you can use `-Dstart-oracle-containers` as described earlier to let the build automatically start/stop the containers as necessary.

+## A note on build properties

+N.B. the property names to enable running tests of this module (`-Dtest-oracle`) and starting the container (`-Dstart-oracle-containers`) are different than the ones used by many other Quarkus modules because of the need to authenticate on dockerhub and approve the license terms; in particular at the time of writing this isn't supported by our CI infrastructure.

+This might evolve, hopefully conforming to the same parameter names as other modules.